 Travel insurance claims and excess for lost or damaged personal belongings

 - The claim form for travel insurance claims is available in the document store; staff seeking further information regarding claims should contact Financial Services.

 - The University's international travel insurance policy carries an excess (the first part of any loss or damage which the insurer will not pay in the event of a claim).

-- Where an insurance claim arises from a staff member's international travel on University business, the excess will be covered by the staff member's Faculty/Division or equivalent, subject to clause 86 of this policy.
+- Where an insurance claim arises from a staff member's international travel on University business, the excess will be covered by the staff member's School or equivalent, subject to clause 86 of this policy.

-- Where a staff member is travelling internationally on University business and incurs loss or damage which is less than the excess (and therefore insurance may not be claimed), the staff member's Faculty/Division or equivalent will cover the cost of the replacement or repair, unless clause 86 of this policy applies.
+- Where a staff member is travelling internationally on University business and incurs loss or damage which is less than the excess (and therefore insurance may not be claimed), the staff member's School or equivalent will cover the cost of the replacement or repair, unless clause 86 of this policy applies.

 Excess baggage charges

 - Staff must obtain prior written approval from their line manager for any excess baggage charges that are likely to be incurred as a result of carrying particular equipment or materials relevant to the purpose of the travel.